zemekeneng/liarsdice/README.md

         player "B" called "three threes", player C called "liar".

+        rules contains the rules of the current game, you can ignore this.

         Your function should return an integer
         encoding the call, like, 23 for two threes, 105 for 10 fives, or 0 for "liar".